noderockets/noderocket-rocket/README.md

 Preconfigured Image
 -------------------
 We have an SD card image all ready for you that has all of this pre-configured.
-You can download it at http://download.me.
+[Download it here.](https://drive.google.com/file/d/0B9i9Cc4UepPoMnA3eHNDdHVRdUE/edit?usp=sharing)

 You need an SD card that's at least 4GB.
 Install the image to your SD card using [the Raspbian installation instructions.](http://www.raspberrypi.org/documentation/installation/installing-images/README.md)